stickymongoose/geeksort/README.md

 6. WAIT.
 This step can take a long time, depending on how overloaded the BGG servers are.
 Can easily take several minutes.

-7. Once everything's ready, it'll populate your shelves in a default manner!
+7. Once everything's ready, it'll populate your shelves in a default manner.

 8. At this point, you can experiment with different sorting methods in the Preferences tab, or edit some games.

+9. Right-clicking on a game on the shelves or the overflow list to the right opens up more options, such as visiting BGG to edit or review, or excluding (temporarily) from being shelved.

 ## Some of my games have blue question marks!